maxime12620/smart_cities_report/README.md

 - t06: Control by changing the inputs during the itegration in time.
 - t07: Free-cooling by switching between models and changing the inputs during the integration.

+## Sessions
+1. Model
+-	Plan of a simple building.
+-	Hypothesis for boundary conditions, windows, doors, and wall composition.
+-	Write down the adjancy matrix A, the conductance matrix G and the capacity matrix C.
+2. Pyhton implementation
+-	Implement matrices A, G, and C.
+-	Calculate the solar flows.
+-	Write the input vectors b and f in time.
+-	Simulate a step response
+-	Simulate the response to weather data.
+3. Debugging and optimization
+-	Debug.
+-	Complex controllers (dead-band, model predictive control).
+4. Written report and publication
+-	Write report in Jupyter notebook.
+-	Publish the report on GitHub and MyBinder

 **References**

 1. C. Ghiaus (2013).
 Causality issue in the heat balance method for calculating the design heating and cooling load. *Energy* 50: 292-301